dnSpy/dnSpy/README.md

 - Blue, light and dark themes (and a dark high contrast theme)
 - Bookmarks
 - C# Interactive window can be used to script dnSpy
-- Search assemblies for classes, methods, strings etc
+- Search assemblies for classes, methods, strings, etc
-- Analyze class and method usage, find callers etc
+- Analyze class and method usage, find callers, etc
 - Multiple tabs and tab groups
-- References are highlighted, use Tab / Shift+Tab to move to next reference
+- References are highlighted, use Tab / Shift+Tab to move to the next reference
-- Go to entry point and module initializer commands
+- Go to the entry point and module initializer commands
 - Go to metadata token or metadata row commands
 - Code tooltips (C# and Visual Basic)
 - Export to project